Download the June 2017 Newsletter HERE

-Download this newsletter HERE
+Download the December 2016 newsletter HERE

 This time we received fewer framed painting submissions compared to last spring but the numbers of 3D work submitted were up.
 A total of 182 submissions in all from 55 members.
 The exhibition offered an interesting mix of art and once again we were complimented on the high standard of work on display.
 Visitor numbers were 543 down compared to 724 last spring and picture sales were also down but sales of 3D work were very good.